Cecil Weld-Forester, 1st Baron Forester

-Biography
+Early life

-Born Cecil Forester and baptised at St Chad's Church, Shrewsbury, he assumed the additional surname of Weld by Royal Licence in 1811, upon inheriting Willey Park from his cousin George Forester.
+Born Cecil Forester and baptised at St Chad's Church, Shrewsbury, he was the eldest son of Anne (née Townshend) Forester and Lt-Col. Cecil Forester, MP for Wenlock.
+He assumed the additional surname of Weld by Royal Licence in 1811, upon inheriting Willey Park from his cousin George Forester.
+Among his younger siblings were George Townshend-Forester (Recorder of Wenlock), the Rev. Townshend Forester (Prebendary of Worcester), and Maj.
+Francis Forester (MP for Wenlock who married Lady Louisa Vane, a daughter of the 1st Duke of Cleveland).

+His paternal grandparents were William Forester, also MP for Wenlock (and son of Sir William Forester and Lady Mary Cecil, a daughter of the 3rd Earl of Salisbury), and the former Catherine Brooke.
+His maternal grandfather was Robert Townshend.

 He was educated at Westminster School and Christ Church, Oxford.

+Career

 He was elected to the House of Commons for Wenlock in 1790, a seat he held until 1820.
 The latter year he was raised to the Peerage of the United Kingdom as Baron Forester, of Willey Park in the County of Shropshire.
 He had initially asked to be titled as Baron Wenlock to spite the rival local Lawley family who later did take the title.

 During the time of the French Revolutionary Wars, Forester was in 1800 captain of the Wenlock volunteers troops, becoming ultimately lieutenant-colonel in command in 1804.
 In 1813 he served as treasurer of the Salop Infirmary in Shrewsbury.

+Personal life

-Lord Forester married Lady Katherine Mary Manners, daughter of Charles Manners, 4th Duke of Rutland, and wife Lady Mary Somerset, in 1800.
-They had nine children, four sons and five daughters.
+In 1800, Weld-Forester married Lady Katherine Mary Manners (1779–1829), daughter of Charles Manners, 4th Duke of Rutland, and Lady Mary Isabella Somerset.
+They had 11 children, six sons and five daughters:

-He died of gout at Belgrave Square, London in 1828, aged 61, and was buried at Willey parish church.
-His tomb was sculpted by John Carline.

-He was succeeded in the barony by his eldest son John George Weld-Forester.
-Lady Forester died in 1829.
-His descendants would later be in the British line of succession to the throne through his descendant Princess Alice, Duchess of Gloucester, and Mary, Princess Royal and Countess of Harewood, the wife of his great-grandson, Henry Lascelles, 6th Earl of Harewood.